brunohcs10/hesk-external-list/README.md

 # hesk-external-list
-## External list of tickets, using the user's email.
+## EN - External list of tickets, using the user's email.

 ### HOW USE
 1. Install in a directory within hesk (Recommended create the directory /list)